Skip to content

 4. Housing association affordability check

-The housing association carries out its own assessment to confirm you can afford the combined mortgage, rent, and service charge payments.
-They will decide what share percentage is appropriate for your income level.
+The housing association does its own check that you can afford the mortgage, rent and service charge together.
+It also decides what share size suits your income.

 5. 05